-The key difference is that SSI is based on financial need.
+Another key difference is that SSI is based on financial need.
 To qualify for SSI, you must be disabled under the same rules as for SSDI, be blind, or be over 65.
 However, instead of looking at how many work credits you have earned, the Administration looks at all other income and property in your household (not just your own) and the value of any support you may get from others (e.g., room and board) to determine whether you are financially eligible for SSI.
-In 2019, SSI pays a maximum benefit of $771, while Social Security Disability Benefits may be in excess of $2,500 a month, while the average benefit in 2018 is $1,197.
+In 2019, SSI pays a maximum benefit of $771.

 Are members of my family entitled to Social Security disability benefits, as well?